asogaard/adversarial/README.md

 with no installation required.

-## <a name="supported-platforms">Supported platforms</a>
+## <a name="supported-platforms">Supported platforms</a> The code has been
-The code has been checked and found to work on the following platforms.
+checked and found to work on the following operating systems: macOS 10.13 High Sierra (local), CentOS 6/7 (lxplus/lxplus7), and Scientific Linux 7 (Eddie3).

-### lxplus

-**Notice:** Although supported, it is not recommended to perform any substantial training on lxplus, since the nodes are not suited for the heavy computations required.
+**Notice:** Although supported, it is not recommended to perform any substantial training on lxplus or on your personal computer, since they are (likely) not suited for the heavy computations required.

-## University of Edinburgh Eddie3 compute cluster
+### University of Edinburgh Eddie3 compute cluster

 Main wiki page describing the cluster is available [here](https://www.wiki.ed.ac.uk/display/ResearchServices/Eddie).
 As Eddie3 provides compute nodes with out to 8 Nvidia Telsa K80 GPU's, this is a recommended environment for training the networks.

-### Interactive sessions
+#### Interactive sessions

 To perform interactive test, log in to nodes with specific a parallel environment and configuration.
 This is done like e.g.